pietrorossi24/Speaker-Age-Estimation/README.md

-# Refression Models for Speaker Age Estimation
+# Regression Models for Speaker Age Estimation

 The goal of this project is to develop a data science pipeline for predicting the speaker’s age for each audio recording.